An Introduction to Japanese Minimalist Philosophy

 Learn to build a capsule wardrobe, create a unique style and curate a closet you adore.

-About Japanese aesthetics
+About Japanese Minimalism

 Like many cultures, the Japanese have a rich art tradition.
 However their aesthetic philosophy, though inspired by ancient concepts, is relatively modern.